BradleyA/Linux-admin/cluster-command/README.md

 #### Design Principles
  * Have a simple setup process and a minimal learning curve
- * Be usable as non-root
+ * Be usable as non-root (failed: some commands require root)
  * Be easy to install and configure

 ## License